Hungry Happenings

 Rice Krispie Treat Chocolate Cat Lollipops

-• Dip that in melted and tempered pure dark chocolate (or use dark cocoa or black melted confectionery coating/Candy Melts), then add two candy eyes, a jumbo pink heart sprinkle nose. and some white jimmies for the whiskers.
+• Then add two candy eyes, a jumbo pink heart sprinkle nose. and some white jimmies for the whiskers.

 It's that easy!

-I've also created a video tutorial to show you just how simple it is to make and decorate these Chocolate Rice Krispie Treat Cat Pops.
+I've created a video tutorial to show you just how simple it is to make and decorate these Chocolate Rice Krispie Treat Cat Pops.
+See the video in the recipe below.

 • Pour your chocolate or Candy Melts into a tall glass that is slightly larger than your Rice Krispie Treats.
 That will make it easier to dip the tall treats.